 Account Updater is a feature that automatically requests updates for vaulted payment methods in the event that a customer's vaulted card expires or is replaced – helping you avoid failed transactions or gaps in services provided to your customers.

 Pricing for Account Updater varies depending on your pricing model.
-For more information on fees, contact our Accounts team.
+Contact us for more information on fees.

 Account Updater is available to merchants who use Braintree Direct and are either based in the US or transact primarily with US customers.
 Contact us to see if Account Updater is a good fit for your business.

 Whether a card can be updated using Account Updater is dependent on the customer’s issuing bank and that bank's participation in this feature.
 As a result, even if a customer's card type is compatible, it may not be eligible for automatic updates if the issuing bank does not participate.
 Supported card types are:

 Account Updater is not enabled on your account by default.
 We’ll work with you directly to make sure this feature is configured in a way that works best for your business.
-Contact our Accounts team to get started.
+Contact us to get started.

 After the initial batch, we request updates for cards on a rolling basis when they meet any of the following criteria:

 - Card is expired